hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 ## Alignment file processing

 The alignment files that come from `bwa` are raw alignment and need some processing before they can be used for variant calling.
 While all of the data is present, we need to format it in a way that helps the variant calling algorithm process it.
-This process is very similar to flipping all of the pieces of a puzzle over to the correct side and group edge pieces or pieces by a similar color or pattern when starting a jigsaw puzzle.
+This process is very similar to flipping all of the pieces of a puzzle over to the correct side and grouping edge pieces or pieces by a similar color or pattern when starting a jigsaw puzzle.

 <p align="center">
 <img src="../img/Process_alignment_workflow.png" width="800">